An efficient high-current circuit for fast radio-frequency spectroscopy in cold atomic gases: The circuit

 \subsection{Circuit concept and design}

-A common approach for maximizing the B-field is to maximize the power transfer from the RF generator towards the coil \fs{via impedance matching, by interposing a suitable network of elements between the generator and the coil} \cite{WenzThesis,MitraPhD,GeigerPhD}.
-However, a coil with such small dimensions has a tiny radiation resistance of a few tens of m$\Omega$ at most for VHF frequencies, much smaller than its own loss resistance on the order of 1\,$\Omega$, and negligible with respect to the 50\,$\Omega$ output impedance of the generator. \fs{Matching the impedance of the generator is thus practically infeasible, potentially leading to damage of the generator, unless one resorts to resistive elements which limit the transmitted current.
-Since the B-field hinges on the current, this approach increases the required amplifier output and it is not scalable to achieve a large $B_\mathrm{RF}$.} Moreover, widely different loads entail very high currents and voltages across the LC elements of the interposed matching network, leading to power losses \cite{CollinBook}.
-It is also important to note that, \fs{in the absence of intended resistive loads,} matching the circuit impedance to the 50\,$\Omega$ of the generator effectively means to transfer the RF power to the resistive losses of the coil and matching network.
-As a consequence, this approach eventually leads to the destruction of the matching network whenever the RF generator is turned on at sufficiently high power for a time exceeding a few milliseconds, \fs{because LC elements are not intended for efficient dissipation}.
-Finally, since the matching network must be placed at the location of the coil inside the reentrant viewport in order to avoid that the feedline becomes part of emitter, it is highly impractical to adjust the resonant frequency of the circuit \textit{in situ}, as this location is usually inaccessible.
-Rather than attempting to match the field-emitter to the 50\,$\Omega$ output impedance of the generator, we follow a different approach aimed \fs{essentially} at maximizing the field-generating current in the coil \cite{Barker2020}.
-The basic underlying idea is to dissipate the RF power into an impedance-matched dummy load, and to interpose the coil between the generator and the load, such that the \fs{high} current flowing to the load flows entirely through it, as part of \fs{a low-impendance} transmission line.
-This concept has the additional benefit of facilitating a symmetric circuit design, which prevents undesired common-mode currents flowing on the feedline.
-Further, with a required generator power on the order of 100\,W, our design has advantages in terms of generator cost, laboratory compatibility and reduction of the thermal stress of the entire system.
+A common approach for maximizing the B-field is to maximize the power transfer from the RF generator towards the coil via impedance matching, by interposing a suitable network of elements between the generator and the coil \cite{WenzThesis,MitraPhD,GeigerPhD}.
+However, a coil with such small dimensions has only a tiny radiation resistance of (at most) a few tens of m$\Omega$ for VHF frequencies, much smaller than its own loss resistance on the order of 1$\,\Omega$, and negligible with respect to the 50$\,\Omega$ output impedance of the generator.
+Matching the impedance of the generator is thus particularly challenging, since widely different loads entail very high currents and voltages across the LC elements of the interposed matching network, leading to power losses \cite{CollinBook}.
+Additionally, since the matching network must be placed at the location of the coil in order to avoid that the feedline becomes part of field-emitter itself, it is highly impractical to adjust the resonant frequency of the circuit, since this location is typically not accessible after the installation in the experimental setup.